renovate-bot/khulnasoft-lab-_-meshplay-extensions-packages/CONTRIBUTING.md

 # <a name="contributing">General Contribution Flow</a>

-In order to contribute to Meshery Play, please follow the fork-and-pull request workflow described [here](./CONTRIBUTING-gitflow.md).
+In order to contribute to Meshplay Play, please follow the fork-and-pull request workflow described [here](./CONTRIBUTING-gitflow.md).

 ## Issues & Pull Requests